Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Introduction

-Although it was shown in literature that using EEG signals is helpful to improve the SE performance, in practice the large amount of EEG electrodes for data collection would cause a significant hardware cost and setup time, and more importantly it is inconvenient to design wearable devices with too many electrodes distributed on the entire EEG cap.
-This drawback facilitates a growing desire in sparse electrode placement via channel selection.
-Reducing the EEG channel number can further prevent overfitting, decrease the computational load and improve the interpretability of the model by removing irrelevant channels~\cite{strypsteen2021end}.
-In principle, we can treat the channel selection problem as group feature selection, but most existing feature selection methods are wrapper-based using a certain heuristic search on the space of all feature subsets~\cite{liu2005toward,alotaiby2015review}.
-This requires to train models on every candidate subset and then choose the optimal one.
-However, with the popularity of deep neural networks (DNNs), the combination with a pre-wrapper based channel selection for SE would be rather time-consuming.
-Similarly, the application of statistical sensor selection methods~\cite{zhang2022frequency} would have the same problem.
+These brain-assisted methods reveal that using EEG signals is helpful for SE, while in practice the large amount of EEG electrodes for data collection would cause a high hardware cost and setup time.
+It is also inconvenient to design wearable devices with many electrodes distributed on the entire EEG cap.
+This inspires a growing desire for sparse electrode placement via channel selection~\cite{mirkovic2015decoding}.
+It can also prevent overfitting, decrease the computational load and improve the interpretability of the model by removing irrelevant channels~\cite{strypsteen2021end, narayanan2019analysis,narayanan2020optimal}, where a topology-constraint on electrodes can then be taken into account.
+In principle, we can treat channel optimization as group feature selection, but most existing feature selection methods are wrapper-based using a certain heuristic search on the space of all feature subsets~\cite{liu2005toward,alotaiby2015review}.
+Models have to be trained on every candidate subset to choose the optimal one.
+However, in the era of deep neural networks (DNNs), the combination of pre-wrapper based channel selection and back-end SE modules would be rather time-consuming.
+Similarly, the application of statistical sensor selection methods~\cite{zhang2022frequency} would suffer from the same problem.